hcdenbakker/colorid_bv/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
+    batch_id       classifies batch of samples reads
     build          builds a bigsi
     help           Prints this message or the help of the given subcommand(s) info           dumps index parameters and accessions
+    merge          merges (concatenates) indices
     read_filter    filters reads
     read_id        id's reads
-    search         does a bigsi search on one or more fasta/fastq.gz file
+    search         does a bigsi search on one or more fasta/fastq.gz files
 ```

 # Example uses: